Reducing, reusing and recycling plastic bags and wrap

 If you have plastic bags and wrap you can't reuse, you can often recycle them at stores or other drop-off sites if they are clean and dry.

 Many people know shopping bags can be recycled—but other household plastic wrap can too!
-This includes:
+If thety are clean, dry, and free of receipts or othe ritems, the following chan be recycled at drop-off sites:

 - stretch film around furniture or electronics;